StephenCleary/iterjs/api.md

 </dl>
 <a name="iter"></a>
 ## iter([fnOrObject]) ⇒ <code>[iter_type](#iter_type)</code>
 Creates an iter from an iterable object or generator function.
 If no argument is passed, creates an empty iter.
+This function can also be used to extend objects; if it is provided a "this" value, it will extend that object rather than creating a new iter.

 **Kind**: global function